egginsect/sdcn/traffic_sign_classifier/writeup.md

 ![test_top5]

 We can see the classes got top 5 probability for each testing image often looks similiar.
-For example, the model was confused Speed limit (30km/h) with other speed limit signs.
+For example, the model was a little bit confused Speed limit (30km/h) with other speed limit signs.
+However, overally the model was certain about it's predictions.